-The effective date of this regulation is the date posted on the front page of the regulation, January 5, 1998., which shall be identical to the date of adoption of the regulation.
+The effective date of this regulation is the date posted on the front page of the regulation, January 5, 1998.

-A. Existing facilities:

-- (1) Owners/Operators of a facility affected by this regulation shall comply with all of its provisions within 120 days of the effective date, or within 30 days of discovery of a non-compliant floor drain.; - (2) All applicable discharges to the leaching structures and septic systems shall be discontinued immediately through temporary isolation or sealing of the floor drain.

-B. New facilities:

-- (1) As of the effective date of the regulation, all new construction and/or applicable change of use within the Town of Sharon shall comply with the provisions of this regulation. - (2) Certification of conformance with the provisions of this regulation by the Board of Health shall be required prior to issuance of construction and occupancy permits. - (3) The use of any new oil/water separator shall comply with the same requirements as for existing systems, as specified above in § 300-23.5B.
+- A. Existing facilities: - (1) Owners/Operators of a facility affected by this regulation shall comply with all of its provisions within 120 days of the effective date, or within 30 days of discovery of a non-compliant floor drain. - (2) All applicable discharges to the leaching structures and septic systems shall be discontinued immediately through temporary isolation or sealing of the floor drain. - B. New facilities: - (1) As of the effective date of the regulation, all new construction and/or applicable change of use within the Town of Sharon shall comply with the provisions of this regulation. - (2) Certification of conformance with the provisions of this regulation by the Board of Health shall be required prior to issuance of construction and occupancy permits. - (3) The use of any new oil/water separator shall comply with the same requirements as for existing systems, as specified above in § 300-23.5B.